ak-naresh/AK_NCNews/notes.md

 # Order to create tables based on primary keys (PK) and foreign keys (FK):

-1. topics //topics contains no foreign keys
+1. topics //topics contains no foreign keys = NO DEPENDENCIES
-2. users //`name` & `username` from Users used within `author` in Articles & Comments
+2. users //`name` & `username` from Users used within `author` in Articles & Comments = NO DEPENDENCIES
 3. articles //`authors` from Articles used within `author` in Comments, `votes` in Articles references `votes` in Comments, `topic` in Articles references `slug` in Topics
 4. comments //`author` in Comments references `username` in Users, `topic` in Comments references `slug` in Topics, `votes` in Comments references `votes` in Articles